Skip to main content

 • plan recording sessions with producers and artists

-• set up microphones and equipment in the studio
+• set up and test microphones, amps and equipment in the studio

-• make sure the volume and recording levels are set correctly
+• make sure volume and recording levels are set correctly

-• mix tracks to produce a final 'master' track
+• work with producers and artists to create a final 'master' track

-• log recordings and other details of the session in the studio archive
+• log technical details of sessions in the studio archive

 Working environment